 Chad Jackson made an outstanding work by publishing five videos about implications for Creo, Windchill, Integrity, ThingWorx, and Vuforia.

 I like these videos.
 But something felt missing.
 Let me talk about it… Five videos have presented the impact of Onshape on five major PTC product lines.
 The missing part is how the acquisition will impact Onshape itself.
 Here are some thoughts to share.

 Onshape Long Term Vision

-However, the development of Onshape as a platform to expand to other applications is something that can be impacted by other PTC applications domains.
+However, the development of Onshape as a platform to expand to other applications is something that can be impacted by other PTC application domains.
 These apps can make Onshape vision even stronger and broaden it.
-For example PTC IoT vision can provide a strong expansion from design to physical products.
+For example, PTC IoT vision can provide a strong expansion from design to physical products.
 But, PTC can also take a toll and destruct from achieving visionary goals.

 Onshape Market Focus